jengalas/pz-adventures-jekyll/_drafts/2022-09-09-acadia-adventures-2022-day-3.md

 We began with a cocktail we've enjoyed here before: blueberry lemon vodka with wild blueberries in the glass.
 So refreshing and colorful!
 Our choices for dishes were farmhouse salad with greens, tomatoes, and shaved pecorino, and fregola sarna salad with toasted fregola, eggplant, olives, peppers, cucumber spirals.
 Fantastic!
 Next came the she-crab soup with cream and sherry, probably the best soup I've ever had!
 And along with that we had large shrimp in a delicious garlic sauce.
 Finally, we had hanger steak with herb oil and flaky sea salt and roasted potatoes, and mushroom crostini (shiitake and oyster mushroom).
 WOW!
 One of the best meals ever.
 Dessert (particularly the lemon-blueberry olive oil cake) sounded great but we wer just way too stuffed to even contemplate it.

-We finsihed off the evening with a walk on the bar (we didn't realize until we got there that it was low tide and the bar was exposed).
+We finished off the evening with a walk on the bar (we didn't realize until we got there that it was low tide and the bar was exposed).
 I played with a snail, trying to coax him out of his shell, and found it worked best to put him near water; he slowly crept out.
 When I was done with him I placed him back into the water and he immediately emerged from the shell to attach to a nearby rock.
 Cool!
 We also saw layers of exposed barnacles and empty mussel shells, one featuring a tiny dead sand crab inside.
 I finally found an intact mussel just before we turned around to leave.

 On our way back to the road, we heard a commotion in the water and turned to see a doe and two fawns swiming quickly from the bar back to the main shoreline.